GrantYu9/Computing-Language-Notes/README.md

 ## How to Use
-These notes were made in Obsidian.
-As such, you can clone the project and:
+These notes were made in Obsidian in Markdown.
+As such, you can:
-1. Read the Markdown files in Obsidian
+1. Read the notes in Obsidian after cloning the project
+2. Read the notes via GitHub
-2. Or read the notes in anything that can read Markdown
+3. Or read the notes in anything that can read Markdown